alexamies/buddhist-dictionary/data/dictionary/corpus-readme.txt

 pos_penn.txt
 ===============================================================================
 This table enumerates the part-of-speech tags used.
+The Penn Treebank tag definitions are used for part-of-speech tags.
 The fields are:

 tag: the text of the tag